rickbusarow/ktrules/README.md

 indentation to naming conventions and documentation.
 Some of the specific areas covered by the rules
 include:

-This is a sentence before a bulleted list.
-It does not have a space after it.

-- Main point
-- another main point
-  - a sub point
-  - another one

 ## Rules

 <!--docusync editorconfig-sample-->